SimonJaspers/chessitize/README.md

 ## Challenges

  - Image analysis: top-down views with consistent lighting are easy.
 Lower the camera angle, move it between shots, partially obscure the view or dimm the lights and stuff gets significantly harder...
- - Some chess rules are a bit tricky to implement (namely: *en passant*, castling, three-fold repetition & the fifty-move rule)
+ - Some chess rules are a bit tricky to implement (namely: *en passant*, castling, three-fold repetition & the fifty-move rule, promotion)

 ## TODO